 Recognizing the challenges families impacted by poverty face – such as unemployment, transportation difficulties and inflexible work schedules – the Foundation focuses on helping families access services, and bringing services to the places children already go, like preschools and child care centers.

 Our work in this focus area aims to get families the care, information and tools they need so their kids are physically, socially and emotionally healthy when they enter kindergarten – an important stepping stone toward a bright and healthy future

-- Challenge: High Risk Pregnancies: The U.S. still ranks last among 17 developed nations in infant mortality.
+- Challenge: Maternal and infant health outcomes: The U.S. still ranks last among 17 developed nations in infant mortality.
 For women living in poverty, life issues, along with a lack of access to care, results in high-risk pregnancies, babies with low birth weights and even infant death.